Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Emergence of Global Symmetries in the Boundary CFT

 Once we have an ensemble symmetry, one can easily derive

-from the two conditions of ensemble symmetries.
+from the two conditions outlined above.
 Since the dependence of the moduli $m$ is now removed, we find a global symmetry acting on a single theory---this global symmetry is an emergent symmetry after the ensemble average.

 We can formulate this as a general lesson in ensemble averages: a symmetry connecting different theories in an ensemble can be turned into an emergent global symmetry of a single theory after averaging.
 This is an interesting loophole to the holographic argument \cite{Harlow:2018jwu,Harlow:2018tng} that there are no global symmetries in theories of quantum gravity.